Do you have problems with your speech since your brain surgery or any brain trauma?

 If you love singing and struggle with this, find the free app called Smule Sing on Android or iPhone and you can sing along with people from all around the world.
 The music and the words come up on the screen and it is really easy to work out.

-I am so grateful for things like this, so I don’t have to give up on one of my passions.
+I am so grateful for things like this, so I don’t have to give up on one of my passions and neither should you.

-Here are 2 recordings I made on Smule:
+Here is a recording I made on Smule:

 Singing the song ‘Say You Won’t Let Go’ with James Arthur